ClozeLine/Income-Statement-Analyzer/README.md

    - ```pip install requests``` : for making request to the FMP API
    - ```pip install matplotlib```: to be able to visualize income statements as a graph
    - ```pip install customtkinter```: to be able to run the UI

+Next, you will need to create you own API key to request data from FMP'ss servers
+1. Create your account on [FMP's website](https://site.financialmodelingprep.com/)
+2. Navigate to the API details tab on the left (key icon) and generate your key
+3. In the code, keplace the ```API_KEY``` variable with your own

   *--> FMP and datetime do not need to be installed*